espressif/esp-idf/examples/system/gdbstub/README.md

 Depending on the project, following settings could be used:
 -> Component Config -> GDB Stub -> ...
 The user can enable or disable task list handling and define a maximum amount of tasks.
-Note that gdbstub can now only be used when FreeRTOS is run on the first core only.
-This setting is located here:
--> Component Config -> FreeRTOS -> Run FreeRTOS only on first core.

 ### Build and Flash